Blog · AI & automation

 The follow-up gap that's costing you jobs

 Here's where the money leaks.
-The data on sales follow-up is remarkably consistent: 80% of sales require five or more follow-up attempts, yet 44% of salespeople give up after just one try.
-Read that again — most deals need persistence well past the first message, but nearly half of us stop after a single attempt.
+The data on sales follow-up barely shifts year to year: 80% of sales require five or more follow-up attempts, yet 44% of salespeople give up after just one try.
+Most deals need chasing well past the first message, and nearly half of us quit after one.

-Put those two findings together and the picture is clear: slow, one-and-done follow-up leaves most of your quoted revenue on the table.
-The businesses that win aren't working harder — they're simply the ones still showing up at attempt three, four and five.
+Put those together and the picture is blunt.
+Slow, one-and-done follow-up leaves most of your quoted revenue on the table.
+The businesses that win aren't working harder.
+They're the ones still showing up at attempt three, four and five.
+The same speed-to-lead edge that wins the first job keeps working on every quote you chase.

 What does a good quote follow-up cadence look like?